HumanCellAtlas/data-portal-content/content/help/help/help-and-faq.md

 The HCA DCP Data Portal, https://data.humancellatlas.org/, can be used as the citation for data obtained from the HCA.
 Alternatively, you can cite this paper: Regev A., et al. 2017.
 The Human Cell Atlas.
 Elife.
 Dec 5;6. pii: e27041. doi: 10.7554/eLife.27041.

-#### How do I visualizae or analze the data?
+#### How do I visualize or analyze the data?

 Single-cell sequencing analysis methods are constantly changing, and there are many tools for visualizing or analyzing the data in the HCA.
 Popular tools for analyzing single-cell RNA-seq data include Seurat (R) and ScanPy (Python),though many other excellent tools exist.
-We also offer a list of community-build analysis applications under the Analyze tab on the Data Portal.
+We also offer a list of community-built analysis applications under the Analyze tab on the Data Portal.
 [See more here].

 #### How do I make my tool compatible with HCA data and add it to the HCA Data Portal?